pyroesp/pyroesp.github.io/_posts/2019-03-23-Game-Boy-Oscilloscope.md

 Jumper 2 isolates the whole board, except the EPROM, from the 6.5V.
 ![JP2]({{ "https://github.com/pyroesp/GBDSO/raw/master/pictures/programming-JP2.png" }})

-After you're done programming, close JP2 and change JP1 so that the middle and top pad are connected.
+After you're done programming, bridge JP2 and change JP1 so that the middle and top pad are connected.

 ***************************
 <br/>